gkupdx/Netflix-Clone/README.md

 **I am not affiliated with Netflix, Inc.**

+# VERSION

+This project was modeled after the official Netflix website active between February 20, 2022 - April 16, 2022

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).